impostorsguides/impostorsguides.github.io/rbenv/1-n-content.md

 }
 ```

-I don’t remember if I’ve seen the `-e` flag in a `test` call before, so I look it up:
+I don't remember if I've seen the `-e` flag in a `test` call before, so I look it up:

 ```
 -e file       True if file exists (regardless of type).